List of Marvel Comics characters: L: Leonus

-Leonus is a character appearing in American comic books published by Marvel Comics.

-Leonus is an Inhuman with lion-like traits and claws on his glove and boots who is one of several Inhuman criminals (which also consisted of Aireo, Falcona, Nebulo, Stallior, and Timberius) that Black Bolt finds guilty of treason and is banished from the Hidden Land of the Inhumans to another dimension.
+Leonus is a lion-like Inhuman who is one of several Inhuman criminals found guilty of treason and banished to another dimension.
 When the Hulk attacks Lockjaw, he teleports the Hulk to the dimension where the evil Inhumans have been banished.
 Maximus appears and recruits them all as part of his military takeover of Attilan, and teleports them all back to the Hidden Land.
 Maximus seeks a device created by the ancient Inhuman scientist Romnar, which can absorb people.
 The evil Inhumans use the Hulk to gain access to the device, and build a ray gun to attack Black Bolt.
 The evil Inhumans squabble over the device for their own ideals of conquest, and Black Bolt is able to defeat them.
-To try to regain Black Bolt's favor, the evil Inhumans try to stop the Hulk as he rampages through Atillan, but only Black Bolt is able to stop the Hulk.
+To try to regain Black Bolt's favor, the evil Inhumans try to stop the Hulk as he rampages through Attilan, but only Black Bolt is able to stop the Hulk.

-When Maximus captures the Fantastic Four and the Inhuman Royal Family, he selects Leonus as one of his loyal guard to serve him.
-When the prisoners escape, they defeat Maximus and the Inhumans loyal to him, but are unable to stop Maximus and his followers from escaping in a rocket.

-Maximus takes over the island of Costa Salvador with his band of evil Inhumans, using a robot that puts people into a hypnotic trance, and intends to slowly take over the world with more of these robots.
-The Hulk arrives on the island, and the evil Inhumans attack him; when the military arrives, Maximus convinces the Hulk to join him.
-The Hulk attacks the army, causing them to retreat, and the evil Inhumans begin arguing over what to do with him as they fear his aggression.
-As they begin fighting with each other, Maximus calms them.
-When the Hulk smashes Maximus' robot, the Inhumans flee through a secret tunnel.
-As the Hulk and the military square off to fight, Maximus and the Inhumans blast out of the ground in an escape ship that flies off into the sky, providing a distraction for the Hulk to escape.